restatedev/examples/typescript/end-to-end-applications/ai-image-workflows/README.md

 ![](dynamic_workflow_executor.png)

-**Note:** For simplicity, this example stores images locally in the shared locally accessible folder `generated-images`.
-In a real deployment, this would need to be a shared storage, like S3.
+**Note:** For simplicity, this example stores images locally in the folder `generated-images`.

 The example deploys each of the possible steps (generation, transformation) as a separate service, and then has a workflow service call them as specified in the workflow definition.
-The workflow uses Restate's RPC-style event-based messaging to communicate with the implementing services, resulting in some great properties, like reliable call, decoupled of availability, independent scalability, and the ability for the workflow to suspend while the steps are running.

 ## Download the example